-I’ve mentioned our plastic problem before, but not many people don’t realize that one of the biggest culprits contributing to the problem is a product they probably use on a daily basis — plastic straws.
+I’ve mentioned our plastic problem before, but what many people don’t realize that one of the biggest culprits contributing to the problem is a product they probably use on a daily basis — plastic straws.

 And just to remind you, some of the environmental issues surrounding plastic and plastic pollution: